SapienzaNLP/relik/README.md

 ##### AIDA

-Since the AIDA dataset is not publicly available, we provide just the annotations in the ReLiK format.
-Assuming you have the full AIDA dataset in the `data/aida`, you can convert it to the ReLiK format and then create the windows with the following commands:
+Since the AIDA dataset is not publicly available, we can provide the annotations for the AIDA dataset in the ReLiK format as an example.
+Assuming you have the full AIDA dataset in the `data/aida`, you can convert it to the ReLiK format and then create the windows with the following script:

 ```bash
 python scripts/data/create_windows.py \